Paghman District

 Paghman district borders Wardak and Parwan provinces to the west, Shakardara District to the north, Kabul to the east and Char Asiab District to the south-east.
 Its headquarters is the town of Paghman, which is in the northeastern part of the district.

 Due to the wars in the region, 50% of the buildings in the district were destroyed and many people fled.
 Agriculture, labour work, animal husbandry and employment in Kabul City are the major sources of income.
-There are several villages, including Dara Pashayee, Adam Khel Kala, Hatam Kala, Seeno Kala, Mullah Khel Kala, Muhabbat Khan Kala, Lachi Khel Kala, Pajakk Tappa, etc.
+The many villages of the district include Dara Pashayee, Adam Khel Kala, Hatam Kala, Seeno Kala, Mullah Khel Kala, Muhabbat Khan Kala, Lachi Khel Kala, Pajakk Tappa, etc.